Deutsche Bank sues Madoff feeder funds for reneging on $1.6 billion claims sale

 According to Deutsche Bank, Kingate wrongfully concluded that the sale was no longer “binding” because too much time had passed and a related agreement had not been signed.

-Deutsche Bank is seeking to enforce the sale, or else obtain damages, in its lawsuit filed in Manhattan federal court.
+The German bank is seeking to enforce the sale, or else obtain damages, in its lawsuit filed in Manhattan federal court.

-Lawyers who have represented Kingate in related litigation with Deutsche Bank did not immediately respond on Friday to requests for comment.

 Based in the British Virgin Islands, the Kingate funds filed for protection under Chapter 15 of the U.S. bankruptcy code on Sept.
 5, citing the risk of litigation by Deutsche Bank.